dineshvm/express-newsapi/README.md

 ```sh
 npm start
 ```
-Open your browser and go to http://localhost:8090 .App must be up and running
+Open your browser and check http://localhost:8090